 A review of a sample of recent EITI Country Reports shows a spectrum of reporting streams that provide a context for the legal and fiscal regimes.
-For example, in the case of legal regimes, the Kazakhstan Country Report4 states the titles of the legal codes applicable to the extractive sector, whereas the Solomon Islands Country Report5 provides a brief discussion on the state of the legal regime.
+For example, in the case of legal regimes, the Kazakhstan Country Report states the titles of the legal codes applicable to the extractive sector, whereas the Solomon Islands Country Report, provides a brief discussion on the state of the legal regime.

-The following data categories have been identified under this EITI Requirement.
-Data categories/formats for each are then discussed in detail.
+The following data categories have been identified under this Requirement.
+Data options/formats for each are then discussed in detail.